New Hampshire Minimum Auto Insurance Requirements for 2024 (See What NH Requires Here!)

 Bodily Injury Liability

-If an accident occurs, bodily injury liability coverage pays for injuries suffered by people in the other car, not your own.
-Bodily injury liability also covers your injuries if you’re driving someone else’s car with permission.
+If an accident occurs, bodily injury liability auto insurance coverage pays for injuries suffered by people in the other car, not your own.
+Bodily injury liability also covers your injuries if you drive someone else’s car with permission.

 You could be sued by the insurance company and individuals in another vehicle if you are in an accident.

-The Insurance Information Institute advises you to take the value of your home and savings into consideration when you are deciding how much bodily injury liability coverage you should have.
+The Insurance Information Institute advises you to consider the value of your home and savings when deciding how much bodily injury liability coverage you should have.

 Personal Injury Protection (PIP) / Medical Payments